Guide to MBA Careers - Business Administration Career Paths

 See the BSchools MBA in Digital Marketing And Social Media guide for more on this emerging field.

-According to TransparentCareers, healthcare is another leading sector which employs MBA graduates.
+According to TransparentCareers, healthcare is another leading sector that employs MBA graduates.
 This multivariate industry includes opportunities in healthcare services, pharmaceuticals, insurance, informatics, hospital administration and finance, and medical device sales, among other specializations.

 One reason the healthcare sector may appeal to MBAs is its exceptional worker satisfaction scores.
 In fact, TransparentCareers found that this industry had uniquely high “impact of work” scores and those entering the field reported an 8.4 out of 10 in overall happiness—one of the highest among the researchers’ database of 3,500 MBA employers from around the globe.
 The relatively light workload and low travel compared to other industries were other favorable factors for MBAs employed in healthcare.

-Career Switching After Graduation
+Career Switching After Graduation from Business School

 The MBA credential can provide graduates with greater flexibility by enabling different avenues of opportunity.
 This flexibility may describe why 40 percent of MBAs switch industries after graduating, according to a 2017 report from the Graduate Management Admissions Council.